KatharinaBracher/neural-circuit-model/README.md

 Visualization of results is implemented in `plot.py`.

-## Simulation results
+## Simulation Results
 The Jupyter notebooks in the code folder explore different model regimes and simulation results.

 ### Thesis
-A concise overview of the model is illustrated in report/poster in the thesis PDF a detailed description of the model and the experiment simulation results can be found.
+A concise overview of the model is illustrated in the [report and poster](https://github.com/KatharinaBracher/neural-circuit-model/raw/suggestions/report/build/report.pdf).
+The document shows a detailed description of the model and the experiment simulation results.